parabible/data-compiler/README.md

 ### Understanding Versification Schemas

 Given a verse in a particular module, we need a way of finding a corresponding verse in some other module.
 To do this, the importer queries a sqlite database for alignment data to check, first, if there is any module already in the final database that has the matches the current node.
-If there are any results, the `unversioned_parallel_id` that is found to be in use for the aligned node is returned.
-Finding none, the `unversioned_parallel_id` is assigned as an autoincremented id.
+If there are any results, the `parallel_id` that is found to be in use for the aligned node is returned.
+Finding none, the `parallel_id` is assigned as an autoincremented id.